 Source: BPS, 2019

 According to ILO in 2017, people with disabilities are mostly working in informal sectors with relatively lower take-home pay to persons without disabilities.
 The percentage of people with mild and severe disabilities who work in informal jobs is 64.93 percent and 75.80 percent respectively.
-This number is much higher compared to persons with disabilities at only 49.27 percent.
+This number is much higher compared to persons without disabilities at only 49.27 percent.

 Source: ILO, 2017